 - As the programme runs in partnership with the UoS, its management rests with both BUB and UoS, although the latter has the ultimate responsibility of the programme.
 The Panel notes from the interviews that the existing structures could hinder contextualization of local needs, given that the programme leadership role is still developing.
-During the extension review visit, the Panel was informed of various initiatives to contextualise the offering at the BUB, including making major amendments to the programme. - Students at BUB have access to various resources at UoS, including electronic library resources, and can transfer from BUB to UoS.
+However, during the extension review visit, the Panel learnt of several initiatives to contextualise BUB's offerings, including substantial revisions to the programme [EE14] and BUB's representation on the JBoS [EV.EE8a]. - Students at BUB have access to various resources at UoS, including electronic library resources, and can transfer from BUB to UoS.
 Furthermore, the quality of teaching and assessment is assured through extensive mechanisms such as formal approval of courses, verification and moderation of assessments as well as the ultimate oversight by UoS.
 The Panel finds the mechanisms in place to ensure an equivalent educational experience in terms of quality are appropriate.